Skip to main content

 Understanding the Decline in Census Response Rates: Uncovering Regional Patterns

-The importance of an accurate census cannot be overstated.
-Decennial census counts determine government representation, direct the allocation of federal funds, and inform decision-making at all levels.
 To ensure a complete and reliable count, the US Census Bureau conducts extensive research and analysis.
 One crucial aspect of this analysis is the study of response rates to the American Community Survey (ACS), particularly in areas where decennial census participation is lagging.

 In Texas, and across the nation, ACS response rates have seen a decline, sparking concerns among researchers, community activists, and organizations like the Texas Census Institute (TxCI).
 In this blog post, we look at the decline in ACS participation in Texas and explore whether regional patterns have emerged.